OPS-E2E-PPE/VBA-Docs/api/Outlook.TaskRequestDeclineItem.Write.md

 ---
-title: TaskRequestDeclineItem.Write Event (Outlook) ms.prod: outlook
+title: TaskRequestDeclineItem.Write event (Outlook)
 api_name:
 - Outlook.TaskRequestDeclineItem.Write
 ms.assetid: e0abe283-c3f4-fd1a-7a41-8b1dd0f6c161
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# TaskRequestDeclineItem.Write Event (Outlook)
+# TaskRequestDeclineItem.Write event (Outlook)

 Occurs when an instance of the parent object is saved, either explicitly (for example, using the **[Save](Outlook.TaskRequestDeclineItem.Save.md)** or **[SaveAs](Outlook.TaskRequestDeclineItem.SaveAs.md)** methods) or implicitly (for example, in response to a prompt when closing the item's inspector).

 ## Syntax

 _expression_. `Write`( `_Cancel_` )

-_expression_ A variable that represents a [TaskRequestDeclineItem](./Outlook.TaskRequestDeclineItem.md) object.
+_expression_ A variable that represents a [TaskRequestDeclineItem](Outlook.TaskRequestDeclineItem.md) object.

 ## Parameters